Rethinking the Effective Sample Size: Approximating the effective sample size

 \subsection{From ESS to $\ESS$}

-First, note that $\tilde I$ is a biased estimator, as a a ratio of two unbiased estimators.
-The bias of $\tilde I$ can be considered negligible w.r.t. its variance when $N$ grows, since the bias is typically $\mathcal{O}(N^{-1})$ so that the bias squared is $\mathcal{O}(N^{-2})$, while the variance is $\mathcal{O}(N^{-1})$.
-Nevertheless, for low or intermediate $N$, the bias might be far from negligible \cite[see, e.g.,][]{Robert04,owen2013montecarlo}.
-A more relevant expression for the effective sample size might be
+\cblue{First, note that $\widetilde I$ is a ratio of two dependent r.v.'s and a biased estimator of $I$.
+The bias of $\widetilde I$ can be considered negligible w.r.t. its variance when $N$ grows, since the bias is typically $\mathcal{O}(N^{-1})$, so that the bias squared is $\mathcal{O}(N^{-2})$, while the variance is $\mathcal{O}(N^{-1})$ \cite{Robert04}.
+Nevertheless, for low or intermediate $N$, the bias might be far from negligible (see, e.g., \cite{owen2013montecarlo}).} A more relevant expression for a relative comparison of performance might be

 Otherwise, using IS with $N$ simulations does not exactly produce the same MSE as using direct simulation with ESS samples from the target.
-Therefore, a first approximation involved in the handling of ESS is
+Therefore, a first implicit approximation involved in the handling of ESS is

-Second, the variance of $\tilde I$ cannot be computed in a closed form in general.
-The variance is then most commonly approximated using a delta method \citep{rice2006mathematical} that performs a Taylor expansion of second order: